The Power of Multi-Step Vizing Chains: Application 2: Small augmenting subgraphs

 so

 and it follows that

 Hence we find

-\end{proof} Next we conclude that this implies that $|N_{i}|$ also must be big.
-To do so, we show that only a constant fraction of the vertices in $|R_i(e,l)|$ are extended by overlapping Vizing chains. \begin{lemma} Let the assumptions be as in Lemma~\ref{lma:mainApp2}.
+\end{proof} Next we conclude that this implies that $|N_{i}|$ also is big.
+To do so, we show that only a constant fraction of the vertices in $|R_i(e,\ell)|$ are extended by overlapping Vizing chains. \begin{lemma} Let the assumptions be as in Lemma~\ref{lma:mainApp2}.
 Then at most

 points in $R_{i}$ has no non-overlapping Vizing chain extension. \end{lemma} \begin{proof} Observe first that if we can guarantee that the Vizing chain beginning at a point in $R_{i}$ will not intersect a vertex in the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-1} R_k$, then surely it is non-overlapping.
-We will show something a little weaker: namely that we can pick the Vizing chains so that most will be vertex disjoint from the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-2} R_k$, and furthermore they will not overlap the last Vizing chain used to reach them.
+We will show something a little weaker: namely that we can pick the Vizing chains so that most will be vertex disjoint from the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-2} R_k$, and furthermore they will not overlap the last Vizing chain, used to reach them, in any edges.
 Finally, we may simply remove the 1-hop neighbourhood of vertices in $N_{i-1}$, since we do not wish to truncate our Vizing chains at these points, as we cannot guarantee that the fans constructed at these points are non-overlapping.
+First of all, since we always use Lemma~\ref{lma:fan2} to extend a multi-step Vizing chain, we can count the number of vertices that will extend their Vizing chain so that it overlaps the last Vizing chain used to reach it.
+This can only happen in two ways: either the Vizing chain goes through the fan situated at a vertex in $N_{i-1}$ or it attempts to pick exactly the same augmenting path used by the last Vizing chain to reach it.
+There are at most $3(\Delta+1)^4 |N_{i-1}|$ chains of the first kind, and at most $2\Delta|N_{i-1}|$ of the second kind.
+Indeed, the one-hop neighbourhood of $N_{i-1}$ has size at most $(\Delta+1)|N_{i-1}|$, and hence by a similar argument to above at most $(\Delta+1)^2|N_{i-1}|$ vertices belong to the one-hop neighbourhood of $N_{i-1}$ or can reach it through fans.
+By Lemma~\ref{lma:reachingLemma} at most $2(\Delta+1)^4|N_{i-1}|$ points can reach it through the bichromatic part of their Vizing chain.
+Summing these two contributions counts the first kind.
+As for the second part, we note that at most $2\Delta|N_{i-1}|$ vertices in $G$ neighbour the endpoints of the bichromatic paths used to extend the Vizing chains at $N_{i-1}$.